lockwo/distreqx/README.md

 distreqx (pronounced "dist-rex") is a [JAX](https://github.com/google/jax)-based library providing implementations of distributions, bijectors, and tools for statistical and probabilistic machine learning with all benefits of jax (native GPU/TPU acceleration, differentiability, vectorization, distributing workloads, XLA compilation, etc.).

-The origin of this repo is a reimplementation of [distrax](https://github.com/google-deepmind/distrax), (which is a subset of [TensorFlow Probability (TFP)](https://github.com/tensorflow/probability), with some new features and emphasis on jax compatibility) using [equinox](https://github.com/patrick-kidger/equinox).
+The origin of this package is a reimplementation of [distrax](https://github.com/google-deepmind/distrax), (which is a subset of [TensorFlow Probability (TFP)](https://github.com/tensorflow/probability), with some new features and emphasis on jax compatibility) using [equinox](https://github.com/patrick-kidger/equinox).
 As a result, much of the original code/comments/documentation/tests are directly taken or adapted from distrax (original distrax copyright available at end of README.)

 Current features include: